technohippy/red-grape/README.md

 ## Description:

 redGrape is an in-memory graph database written in ruby.
-I made this in order to learn how graph databases work so that please do not use this for any serious purpose.
+I made this application in order to learn how a graph database works so that please do not use this for any serious purpose.

 ## Features/Problems:

 * REPL
 * load GraphML
 * construct a graph programmatically
-* traverse nodes and edges
+* traverse nodes and edges using a gremlin-like DSL

 ## Synopsis: